-However, under SECURE and the Regulations, there is another, separately-determined, "final payout year," and when that arrives, it overrides any life expectancy payout then in progress and thus may cut short that life expectancy payout.
-For each type of beneficiary, there may be different rules not only for the annual payout requirements but also for the Outer Limit Year-with both being different depending on whether the participant died before or after his RBD!
+However, under SECURE and the Regulations, there is another, separately-determined, "final payout year" (called the "Required Terminal Distribution"-not an official term-in this Outline) and when that arrives, it overrides any life expectancy payout then in progress and thus may cut short that life expectancy payout.
+For each type of beneficiary, there may be different rules not only for the annual payout requirements but also for the Required Terminal Distribution-with both being different depending on whether the participant died before or after his RBD!

-Of course the life expectancy could run out before the overriding "Outer Limit Year" arrives...And under two payout rules that may apply if the participant dies before his RBD (the "5-year rule" and the "10-year rule") there are no annual distributions prior to the Outer Limit Year, so the annual payout track is "zero" per year.
+Of course the life expectancy could run out before the overriding "Required Terminal Distribution" arrives...And under two payout rules that may apply if the participant dies before his RBD (the "5-year rule" and the "10-year rule") there are no annual distributions prior to the Required Terminal Distribution, so the annual payout track is "zero" per year.

-The wrap up year, which is called the Outer Limit Year in this Outline (not an official term) is provided by Reg. § 1.401(a)(9)-5(e) which imposes a "notwithstanding anything else" provision-that regardless of what the schedule of annual payments is, the payouts must be completed and end in a certain year-100% distribution is required in that final year.
-This Outline sometimes refers to the RMDs preceding the Outer Limit Year as the "Annual Track" or "Annual Track Distributions."
+The wrap up year, which is called the Required Terminal Distribution in this Outline (not an official term) is provided by Reg. § 1.401(a)(9)-5(e) which imposes a "notwithstanding anything else" provision-that regardless of what the schedule of annual payments is, the payouts must be completed and end in a certain year-100% distribution is required in that final year.
+This Outline sometimes refers to the RMDs preceding the Required Terminal Distribution as the "Annual Track" or "Annual Track Distributions."

-Here is an overview of certain "Outer Limit Year" requirements:
+Here is an overview of certain "Required Terminal Distribution" requirements:

-For an EDB who is an EDB solely because he or she is the child of the employee who had not reached majority ("minor child-EDB"), the Outer Limit Year is the tenth calendar year following the year the beneficiary reaches majority, i.e., it is the calendar year of his/her 31^{st} birthday (or the 10^{th} anniversary of his death, if he dies before his age 21-birthday year).
+For an EDB who is an EDB solely because he or she is the child of the employee who had not reached majority ("minor child-EDB"), the Required Terminal Distribution is the tenth calendar year following the year the beneficiary reaches majority, i.e., it is the calendar year of his/her 31st birthday (or the 10th anniversary of his death, if he dies before his age 21-birthday year).
 Reg. § 1.401(a)(9)-5(e)(4).
-The minor-child EDB is the ONLY EDB who faces an "Outer Limit Year" while he is still living-i.e., the year he/she reaches age 31.
-As applied, it means the calendar year that contains the earlier of [1] the 10^{th} anniversary of the minor's death or [2] the minor's 31^{st} birthday.
-So for the minor child him/herself, the Outer limit year is the year he/she reaches age 31.
-For the successor beneficiary of a minor child-EDB, the Outer Limit Year is the year the child would have reached age 31, or, if earlier, the year that contains the 10th anniversary of the minor child's death.
+The minor-child EDB is the ONLY EDB who faces a "Required

+Terminal Distribution" while he is still living-i.e., the year he/she reaches age 31.
+As applied, it means the calendar year that contains the earlier of [1] the 10th anniversary of the minor's death or [2] the minor's 31st birthday.
+So for the minor child him/herself, the Required Terminal Distribution is the year he/she reaches age 31.
+For the successor beneficiary of a minor child-EDB, the Required Terminal Distribution is the year the child would have reached age 31, or, if earlier, the year that contains the 10th anniversary of the minor child's death.
 See PART 9, #3, case study for how to interpret and apply the "minor beneficiary" EDB rules.